univention/ox-connector/docs/ox-connector-app/troubleshooting.rst

       of an item at the moment it was successfully synchronized.
 It is more or less a copy of a former task.
 Needed when certain items are synchronized and reference other items (e.g., when synchronizing a group that contains users).
-Also used for faster lookups by storing the database ID given by OX.
+Also used for faster look-ups by storing the database ID given by OX.

    Morgue